sitandr/Entropy/README.md

 `round(<expression>)` returns **string** with rounded number.
 Usefull for printing without these extra digits.
 However, it can't be used for calculations (ha, that would be too easy).

+# Build

+This code works on .Net v4.8, so it should natively work on all modern windows systems.
+If you are interested in porting to Linux or updating to Net v7, [see net7 branch](/../../tree/net7).
+It is much clumsier, trickier and slower, so stay here if you are not.

 # More info

 See Entropy in action with Drunk Eliza: http://danieltemkin.com/DrunkEliza